199,896 annual visits

 Wild River provides habitat for a variety of wildlife.
 Hawks, owls, eagles, and a diversity of songbirds are common.
 The tracks of beaver, raccoon, fox, coyote, otter, mink, and deer are often seen in the soft earth or snow.
 Northern pike, walleye, and smallmouth bass are found in the St. Croix River.
 Squirrels and other small mammals thrive in oak forests and savannas.
 Prairie restoration sites are increasingly used by meadowlarks and grassland sparrows.

 The St. Croix River Valley was first occupied by nomadic people 6,000 years ago.
 For thousands of years, the valley was home for the Dakota and Ojibwe Indians.
 Samuel's Fur Post and Connor's Goose Creek Post were active in 1847.
 After Minnesota became a territory in 1849, a military road was constructed through the park.
 It was part of the route from Hastings to Lake Superior and a portion of it is still evident today.
 The towns of Sunrise and Amador were founded in the 1850s.
 The great white pine logging era resulted in the building of Nevers Dam in 1890.
 The dam operated until 1912.
-Read a Web version of the book: Nevers Dam...The Lumberman's Dam.
+Read more: Nevers Dam...The Lumberman's Dam .

 The park was established to protect the natural and cultural resources and to provide recreational opportunities along the St. Croix River.
 The park's name "Wild River" is derived from the fact that the St. Croix River was one of the original eight rivers protected by the U.S. Congress through the Wild and Scenic Rivers Act of 1968.
 Nearly 5,000 of the park's total 6,803 acres were donated by Northern States Power Company.